kalebswartz7/SRW-parser/README.rst

         :alt: Documentation Status

-Reads in a data file and vizualizes data withh image along with interactive horizontal and vertical cuts
+Reads in a data file and vizualizes data with image along with interactive horizontal and vertical cuts

 Features
 --------

-* TODO
+* User can specify specific data file
+* User can specify aspects of representation based on vertical/horizontal slice orientation, axis labels, title, extent

 Credits
 -------